garylirocks/quickrefs/docker.markdown

 - Host

   - `mode=host` in deployment;
+  - you can only have at most ONE container on each host;
   - used in single host environment or in environment where you need complete control over routing;
   - ports for containers are only available on the underlying host system and are NOT avaliable for services which don't have a replica on this host;
   - in `docker-compose.yml` :